 Many of these sites are found in the cliffs and crags of the Hawkesbury Sandstone rock formations that make up much of the wider Sydney area.

 The sites are of significance to Aboriginal people because they are evidence of the past Aboriginal occupation of Australia and are valued as a link with their traditional culture.
 There is also great scientific value in these sites.
-By studying the shells, stones and bones, we can learn a great deal about past environments, what plants and animals were used by people, what tools they used and how they survived.

 Sites are under threat every day from development, vandalism and natural erosion.
 Recreational activities like rock climbing can also do irreparable damage.
 The sites cannot be replaced, and once they are destroyed, they are lost forever.